-The use cases for file and block storage are well-defined and have been in use for decades.
-A new type of storage...
+The use cases for file and block storage are well-defined and have been around for decades.
+Object storage presents...

-now readily available in the market is object storage, and the questions most IT shops are asking are, "What's different about an object store?
+a third data storage option.
+Common questions surrounding object storage may include, "What's different about an object store?
 When should I use it?
 What use cases warrant it?
 How should I go about phasing it into my specific IT infrastructure?"
 Although a lot has been written about this topic, these questions continue to surface.
-Here is the way I see it.
+So what are the advantages of object storage?

 Object storage characteristics